crforsythe/TidyTune/README.md

 ## Support

 Encountered a bug or have a feature request?
-Please open an issue on the GitHub repository or submit your feedback directly through the app's feedback tool.
+Please open an issue on the GitHub repository.

 ## Contribute